GuicoRM/Final-Project-DE2/README.md

 System counts with 4 possible passwords made for 4 digits which allow the user open the door.

 Initially, the system's door will stay closed.
 The user will have to enter her/his personal password in order to open it (as it has been said, there are only 4 possible combinations).
 If the user enters **correct password**, the door will open and the user can access to the hall.
 If on the contrary, the user enters **wrong password**, he/she will have another 2 opportunities (in total 3) to unlock the door.
-Just in case the user introduces wrong password 3 times in a row, the system will be locked and the access will be forbidden.
+Just in the case the user introduces wrong password 3 times in a row, the system will be locked and the access will be forbidden.

 On the other hand, at the moment the user enters first digit of the password, he/she will have **5 seconds** to complete the rest of the password, otherwise, he/she will have to enter again the code.